 It is an open question what the largest combinatorial diameter of a d-dimensional polyhedron with n facets is.
 In 1957, W. Hirsch conjectured that the combinatorial diameter could be at most n - d.
-This conjecture was open for decades but it has been disproved by Santos [2011] who showed that there is a 20-dimensional poyhedron with 40 facets and combinatorial diameter 21.
+This conjecture was open for decades but it has been disproved by Santos [2011] who showed that there is a 20-dimensional polyhedron with 40 facets and combinatorial diameter 21.
 More generally, he proved that there are counter-examples to the Hirsch conjecture with arbitrarily many facets.
 Nevertheless, it is still possible that the combinatorial diameter is always polynomially (or even linearly) bounded in the dimension and the number of facets.
-The best known upper bound for the combinatorial diameter is $O(n^{2+\log d})$ and was proven by Kalai and Kleitman [1992].
+An upper bound for the combinatorial diameter is $O(n^{2+\log d})$, which was proven by Kalai and Kleitman [1992].
+This bound has been improved by Todd [2014] to $O((n - d)^{\log d})$.
 For an overview of this topic see Section 3.3 of Ziegler [2007].

 In practical experiments, the SIMPLEX ALGORITHM typically turns out to be very efficient.
 It could also be proved that the average running time (with a specified probabilistic model) is polynomial (see Borgwardt [1982]).
-Moreover, Spielmann and Teng [2005] have shown that the expected running time on a slight perturbation of a worst-case instance can be bounded by a polynomial.
+Moreover, Spielmann and Teng [2005] have shown that the expected running time on a slight perturbation of a worst-case instance can be bounded by a polynomial ("smoothed analysis", see also Dadush and Hulberts [2019])